 6. As you can tell by my story, raw local-to-you Honey has the ability to relieve symptoms of allergies!

-So feed the stuff to your kiddos, have a friend over to share some yummy tea, have a spa night and add it to you face while soaking in the tub doing NOTHING else.
+So, feed the stuff to your kiddos, have a friend over to share some yummy tea, enjoy some pampering by adding it to you face while soaking in the tub doing NOTHING at all.

 But make sure it is the real stuff.